Skip to content

 Summary

-Prior to entering academia, I worked at senior levels that had a strong emphasis on strategic, organisational, and individual development.
-My work has contributed to funding bids that supported participative, asset-based approaches to strategic initiatives.
+Prior to entering academia, I worked at senior levels that had a strong emphasis on strategic, organisational and individual development.
+My work has contributed to funding bids that supported participative, asset-based approaches to community development and addressed issues such as food poverty and social isolation.

 Teaching